-- If source code is available, you can annotate the source code and re-compile the library. - If no source code is available, or if you do not want to edit and recompile the library, you can use the skeleton class generation tool; see Section 7.

-• You can annotate the compiled .jar or .class files by using the annotation file utilities (http://groups.csail.mit.edu/pag/jsr308/annotation-file-utilities/) to express the annotations textually and then insert them in the compiled library class files.
+- If source code is available, you can annotate the source code and re-compile the library. - If no source code is available, or if you do not want to edit and recompile the library, you can use the skeleton class generation tool; see Section 8. - You can annotate the compiled .jar or .class files using the annotation file utilities (http://groups.csail.mit.edu/pag/jsr308/annotation-file-utilities/).
+First, express the annotations textually as an annotation index file, and then the tools insert them in the compiled library class files.

-If you annotate additional libraries, please share them with us so that we can distribute the annotations with the JSR 308 Checkers; see Section 2.7.
+If you annotate additional libraries, please share them with us so that we can distribute the annotations with the Checker Framework; see Section 2.8.